mento-protocol/docs/overview/core-concepts/README.md

 | [Trading limits](trading-limits.md) | Per-token caps (TradingLimitsV2) over time windows; how they protect the pool. |
 | [The Reserve](the-reserve.md) | Backing for fully backed Mento stables; used by the Reserve liquidity strategy. |
 | [Research & economics](research-and-economics.md) | Deeper research and economics (optional). |

-For additional protocol-level reference (reserve, stability, asset exchanges, circuit breaker, governance verification), see the [Protocol concepts (reference)](../../protocol-concepts/asset-exchanges/README.md) section in the table of contents.